-Type of care facility: Disability facility - the Kimberley Centre, Campbell Park School; psychiatric hospital - Lake Alice Child and Adolescent Unit; foster homes
+Type of care facility: Disability facility - the Kimberley Centre in Taitoko Levin, Campbell Park School in Waitaki Valley; psychiatric hospital - Lake Alice Child and Adolescent Unit in Rangitikei; foster homes

 Whānau background: Sir Martin had a sister.

 Currently: Sir Martin passed away on 30 April 2024 and is survived by his wife.
 He had enjoyed a life packed full of books, music and sports once leaving the Kimberley Centre.